iszczesniak/cpp/shared_ptr/index.md

-memory allocation) the memory for the managed data and the control data structure, and then creates *in place* (i.e., without allocating memory) the managed data and the control data structure, which is faster than allocating memory separately for the managed data and the control data structure.
+memory allocation) the memory for the managed data and the control data structure, and then creates *in place* (i.e., without allocating memory) the managed data and the control data structure, which is faster than two separate memory allocations.

 # Conclusion